Drug Trafficking in Florida

 These amounts are just the minimum amount needed to support a drug trafficking charge; as the amount increases, so does the potentially applicable minimum-mandatory sentence increase.

-Florida Statute 893.135 provides for minimum-mandatory prison sentences and fines for trafficking in certain quantities of illegal drugs as follows:
+Florida Statute 893.135 provides for the following mandatory minimum prison sentences and fines for trafficking in certain quantities of illegal drugs:

 Trafficking in Cannabis: Mandatory Minimum Sentence